AMWA-TV/is-04/docs/Controllers.md

 For this reason it is RECOMMENDED to use the RESTful QUERY API for debug and development purposes only.

-If using the HTTP API rather than WebSocket subscriptions, pagination requirements MUST be implemented as specified in the [Pagination section of the APIs: Query Parameters document](APIs%20-%20Query%20Parameters.md#pagination) in this specification.
+If using the HTTP API rather than WebSocket subscriptions, pagination requirements MUST be implemented as specified in the [APIs: Query Parameters: Pagination](APIs%20-%20Query%20Parameters.md#pagination) section of this specification.

 ## WebSockets & Subscriptions